monoscope-tech/apitoolkit-landing/blog/database-monitoring/index.md

 There are many tools and software available for database monitoring, but some are more popular.
 Here are some of the widely-used database monitoring tools:

-- [**APIToolkit Monitoring**](https://monoscope.tech): A cloud-based API management tool that provides end-to-end visibility into database performance, including metrics, traces, logs, events, etc. It supports various database platforms, such as MySQL, PostgreSQL, MongoDB, Redis, etc.
+- [**monoscope Monitoring**](https://monoscope.tech): A cloud-based API management tool that provides end-to-end visibility into database performance, including metrics, traces, logs, events, etc. It supports various database platforms, such as MySQL, PostgreSQL, MongoDB, Redis, etc.
 - **SolarWinds Database Performance Analyzer (DPA)**: A comprehensive tool that provides real-time and historical analysis of database performance, including response time, throughput, resource utilization, wait times, blocking, deadlocks, etc. It supports various database platforms, such as Oracle, SQL Server, MySQL, PostgreSQL, etc.
 - **Quest Foglight for Databases**: A holistic tool that provides cross-platform monitoring and optimization of database performance, including availability, workload, resource consumption, SQL tuning, etc. It supports various database platforms, such as Oracle, SQL Server, MySQL, PostgreSQL, etc.
 - **Redgate SQL Monitor**: A specialized tool that provides in-depth monitoring and alerting of SQL Server performance, including metrics, queries, waits, locks, errors, etc. It also provides recommendations and best practices for improving SQL Server performance.